-Forecast issued at 5:00 am EST on Wednesday 30 July 2014.
+Forecast issued at 5:00 am EST on Friday 24 October 2014.

-Forecast for the rest of Wednesday
+Forecast for the rest of Friday

 Fire Danger - High

-UV Alert from 9:40 am to 2:30 pm, UV Index predicted to reach 6 [High]
+UV Alert from 8:00 am to 3:20 pm, UV Index predicted to reach 11 [Extreme]

-Partly cloudy.
-Patches of light morning frost in the southwest.
-The chance of light showers in the late morning and afternoon.
-Light winds becoming north to northeasterly 15 to 20 km/h in the middle of the day then becoming light in the late evening.
-Overnight temperatures falling to between 4 and 11 with daytime temperatures reaching the low to high 20s.
+Hot.
+Sunny morning.
+The chance of a thunderstorm in the south in the afternoon and evening.
+Light winds becoming north to northeasterly 15 to 20 km/h during the afternoon then becoming light during the evening.
+Overnight temperatures falling to between 13 and 18 with daytime temperatures reaching 30 to 36.

-The next routine forecast will be issued at 4:15 pm EST Wednesday.
+The next routine forecast will be issued at 4:15 pm EST Friday.